helium/HIP/00XX-lorawan-committee.md

 What metrics can be used to measure the success of this design?

-- Future decision making and the metrics to engage in these processes
-- Future opportunties for growth
 - Faith of current Helium investors in regions
 - Engagement by community in future decisions
 - Alignment to best practice and possibility to lead by example